andyhl-96/TCP/README.md

-# TCP -- Terminal Chess with Powers
+# TCP -- The Chess Project

 ## What
 A simple chess game with powers played in the command line by two players.
 I don't know how to play chess, but it is a profound game.
 Designed to be minimal and clean.